Web3Auth/web3auth-pnp-examples/web-no-modal-sdk/blockchain-connection-examples/polymesh-no-modal-example/README.md

 yarn start
 ```

 Before you can use "Send Transaction", first click on "Get Signing Key" to retrieve your Polymesh `ss58EncodedKey`.
 Then visit the [Polymesh Onboarding UI](https://testnet-onboarding.polymesh.live/).
-Follow the steps to associate your key with an onchain identity, selecting `MockID` as the CDD Provider.
-You key will be assigned a Polymesh DID and you key will be seeded with some test tokens.
+Follow the steps to associate your key with an on-chain identity, selecting `MockID` as the CDD Provider.
+Your key will be assigned a Polymesh DID and your key will be seeded with some test tokens.

 ## Important Links